batuaWallet/L2-web-wallet/README.md

 ```
 This will open a browser tab, and load http://localhost:3000/ where you can start to interact with the app.

-Note: You can request test tokens in the [Batua Telegram group](https://t.me/batuaWallet).
+Note: You can request test tokens by posting your request, and your wallet address in the [Batua Telegram group](https://t.me/batuaWallet).